edoc2021/2021/content/posts/2020-09-22-registration/registration.md

 Note that the maximum page length for a paper is 10 pages.
 Extra overlength charge is $100 AUD/page.</br>
 *****Student registration must be accompanied by a proof of student status (i.e., A letter from Head of School where the student is enrolled should be emailed to: <edoc2021@griffith.edu.au>.
 Please indicate the paper ID covered by the registration)

-<div style="margin-bottom: 2pt;font-weight: bold">Virtual participation is free.
-However, you will need to register online using the link below to participate virtually.</div><br/>

 <div style="margin-bottom: 2pt;font-weight: bold;font-size: 20pt">Registration Guidelines</div>